 These are often expressed as $50/$100/$50 — meaning each person involved is covered up to $50,000 up to a total of $100,000 per accident, plus up to $50,000 in property damage is covered.
 However, this coverage doesn’t cover your injuries or properties.

-Liability coverage won’t cover your own injuries and damage to your car when you are in an accident.
-If you want your insurance company to cover damage to your own car as the result of an accident, you need to purchase collision insurance.
+Liability coverage won’t cover your injuries and damage to your car when you are in an accident.
+If you want your insurance company to cover damage to your vehicle as a result of a crash, you need to purchase collision insurance.

-Collision coverage is optional, but it is usually a good idea if your car is worth more than you can afford to replace easily.
-If you borrowed to purchase your car, the lender might require you to purchase collision insurance coverage for as long as you have the loan.
+Collision coverage is optional, but it is usually a good idea if your car is worth more than you can afford to replace it easily.
+If you borrowed to purchase your car, the lender might require you to buy collision insurance coverage for as long as you have the loan.

 Collision insurance generally covers you if you hit another car, or if you hit a stationary object, such as a light pole.
-You are covered no matter who is at fault, although if the other driver is at fault for the accident his or her liability coverage should be used.
-If the other driver doesn’t have liability insurance, your own collision coverage can supply the needed pay out (and the the uninsured driver will face hefty state penalties).
+You are covered no matter who is at fault, although if the other driver is at fault for the accident, his or her liability coverage should be used.
+If the other driver doesn’t have liability insurance, your collision coverage can supply the needed payout (and the uninsured driver will face hefty state penalties).

-As the name implies, collision coverage is only in effect if you are in some sort of accident.
+As the name implies, collision coverage is only in effect if you are in an accident.
 If you hit an animal, or if your car is damaged as the result of severe weather, fire, or theft, collision coverage won’t help you.